astrika/MS_NAWM_CrossDatasetEvaluation/README.md

 # Necessary input for CDE:
 (1) Module list of discovery set
 * The module list of discovery set is aquired from the output of the Edge-Weighted Dense Module Search of GWAS (EW_dmGWAS) tool [2].
-Please see below for details about EW_dmGWAS.
+Please see below for details about how to run EW_dmGWAS.

 (2) Edge scores of evaluation set
 * Custom R scripts for calculation of edge scores of evaluation set, as well as edge scores for the MS NAWM evaluation set, are contained within the "EvaluationSet_Microarray" folder above.